This easy porch decor and a stenciled welcome sign are great for your fall porch.

 - Spray Paint

 You can see that I still had about 8-10 slats to go when I stopped.
 I had enough of trying to get those slats back in place.
-I am so happy that I had second thoughts as I headed back to the saw.
+Just as I was going to the saw, I had second thoughts.

-I made a stencil in my Silhouette program.
+I made a stencil for the welcome sign in my Silhouette program.
 You can see the font is Adobe Thai and it’s about 518 pt.
 I cut it out of contact paper to save on using vinyl.

 I used my Homeright Finish Max to give the shutter a couple of light coats of diy chalky paint primer with a couple of light coats of semi-gloss over it.
 If you’ve ever painted a slatted project by hand with a brush, I’m sure you can relate to how much easier it it with a sprayer.
 The Finish Max Fine Finish Sprayer by Homeright will not give you runs, or drips on the back side of your project.
 I’ve had that happen to me a LOT when I was using a brush on the slats.
 Not only do you get drips, it takes a LOT longer to get your shutter or bi-fold door painted.